15knots/cmake4eclipse/README.md

 This composite update site is for use in a Eclipse workbench and contains the latest release as well as selected older releases: https://raw.githubusercontent.com/15knots/cmake4eclipse/master/releng/comp-update/.

-Tool integrators will find each release at [bintray](https://bintray.com/15knots/p2-zip/cmake4eclipse#files) (zipped p2 repositories for integration into a target platform).
+Tool integrators will find each release at [bintray](https://bintray.com/15knots/p2-zip/cmake4eclipse#files).
+Each release is provided as a standalone zipped p2 repository and can be consumed in a PDE target platform.
+To add one of these repositories to your target platform, add a **Software Site** and enter a URL for the location as `**jar:**https://dl.bintray.com/15knots/p2-zip/cmake4eclipse-1.12.1.zip**!/**` (note the leading `jar:` and the trailing `!/`).

 ### Debug and Build
 This project uses Apache maven as its build system.